Road sign next to a field that says "Nebraska...the good life"

 Compulsory attendance age for Nebraska is ages 6-18.
 Parents are required to provide 1,032 hours of instruction each year for elementary school students and 1,080 hours for high school students.
 You should include your plans to fulfill these hourly requirements in your Information Summary that you submit to the Department of Education.

 Parents, rather than the state or local districts, are responsible for providing a homeschool curriculum.
-You’ll need to be prepared to teach the following required subjects:
+Your curriculum should lead to proficiency in the following subjects:

 For a better understanding of course content, you can check out the Content Area Standards from the Nebraska Department of Education.
 These standards list what students are learning in public school, as well expected skills and abilities by grade.